Interview by Carly Evans

 This is easy: Leave your ego and sense of entitlement at the door.
 I repeat: Leave your ego and sense of entitlement at the door.
 Get rid of it altogether because it will do nothing to help you succeed in your career.
 Do what you are told every day, as well as you can, as fast as you can, as clean as you can, and be open to critique and feedback until the day you are told to do something else.
 This is called work ethic.
 There’s no timeline that entitles you to a raise or promotion or new set of tasks — that’s just not how our profession works.
 Keep your head down and work hard.
 The success will come in time to those who are truly willing to sacrifice in order to achieve it.

-Click here to check out our upcoming CAPS offerings and to register for Chef Scott’s workshop at ICE.
+Click here to check out our upcoming advanced pastry courses at ICE.